 - Copy the path to that file, it should look something like:

 Resize your WSL 2 VHD by completing the following commands:

 Open Windows Command Prompt with admin privileges and enter:

 Examine the output of the detail command.
 The output will include a value for Virtual size.
 This is the current maximum.
 Convert this value to megabytes.
-The new value after resizing must be greater than this value.
-For example, if the detail output shows Virtual size: 256 GB, then you must specify a value greater than 256000.
-Once you have your new size in megabytes, enter the following command in diskpart:
+For example, if the detail output shows Virtual size: 256 GB, convert this to 256000.

 DISKPART> expand vdisk maximum=<sizeInMegaBytes>

 Make WSL aware that it can expand its file system's size by running these commands from your WSL distribution command line.

 sudo mount -t devtmpfs none /dev mount | grep ext4

 - You may see this message in response to the first mount command: "/dev: none already mounted on /dev."
 This message can safely be ignored.

 - Copy the name of this entry, which will look like: